saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 ```

 Validation:
-  - Verify that the Leaf should be created and proper response received.
+  - Verify that the Leaf should be created and appropriate response received.
 In this case the loopback interfaces should be created in the configuration and all the unset values for this interface should be set to default values ( example: mtu )

-### Test 3: Send an Replace request with 2 valid updates
+### Test 3: Send a Set Replace request with 2 valid updates

-Condition to test: send update request with 2 valid update payloads
+Condition to test: send a Set Replace request with 2 valid update payloads

 ```
 path: { origin: "openconfig" elem: { name:"interfaces" } }